redbasecap/pdftospeech/README.md

 Installation:

-run "pip3 install -r requirements.txt" to instal all needed stuff.
+run `pip3 install -r requirements.txt` to instal all needed stuff.

 make sure you have java installed otherwise the tika server can't run.